Azure/iot-identity-service/docs/dev/running/aziot-keyd.md

     - The `aziot_keyd` value denotes the endpoint that this service will accept connections on.

-    Endpoints can be `unix` URIs where the URI contains a path of a UDS socket that the service will bind to, or an `http` URI with a host (and optional port) that the service will bind a TCP socket to.
+    Endpoints can be `unix` URIs where the URI contains a path of a UDS socket, `http` URIs with a host (and optional port).

+    Note that the `[endpoints]` section is only parsed in debug builds, since it's only meant to be overridden for testing and development.
+For production, the section is ignored and the hard-coded defaults (same as the example above) are used.

+    The configured value (or the default) will only take effect if the service hasn't been started via systemd socket activation.
+If it has been started via systemd socket activation, the service will use that socket fd instead.

 Assuming you're using Microsoft's implementation of `libaziot_keys.so`, start with this basic file and fill it out depending on what workflow you want to test: